Tobias-Schoch/CS-GO-Cheat-csgocheats.de/README.md

 # CS:GO Cheat by Tobias Schoch

 ## Description
-This repository contains the source code for a CS:GO cheat developed.
+This repository contains the source code for a CS:GO cheat developed including the memory overwrites.
+It is not detected right now by CS:GO, neither detected by Windows Defender.
 It includes features like a skin changer, wallhack, bunny hop, no flash and radar enemy spotting.
 The cheat was previously commercial on [csgocheats.de](https://csgocheats.de/) distributed by me.